linhlbn/COVID-19-automation-data-pipeline/README.md

 ##### Why Flourish instead of Tableau?
 Flourish is free and it is pretty awesome, Tableau costs expensive $70/month with the personal package - Tableau Creator.
 ##### Why Google Bigquery as a Data warehouse?
-I can use IBM-Db2 with IBM Watson Studio, but the `ibm-db` module has conflicted with my local machine environment.
+I can use IBM-Db2 with IBM Watson Studio, but the `ibm-db` module has conflicted with my local machine environment - cannot execute the module.
 Besides that, the most important thing is:
 Google Bigquery is a serverless data warehouse (SaaS) that is a highly scalable, cost-effective, and real-time analysis with great performance.
 You not only can run a query to analyze terabytes-petabytes of data within seconds but also use it effectively with friendly user experience on Google Cloud Platform.
 ##### I need to see your source code as a referrence!
-The code is ready, It will be posted later at the same time in the next stage of the project!
+Updated (Note that I am working on this project when I was first year student, therefore, the code is quiet messy)